robi12issv/CatApi/README.md

 For cloning the project, open your preferred IDE and in the terminal, enter the command `git clone` followed by the project link, like this:
 `git clone https://github.com/robi12issv/CatApi_Project.git`

 The `test_api` file contains tests for the basic requests such as getting images, filtering by breed and voting an image.
 The `test_cats_for_client` file contains tests that allow the user to extract, filter and return the cats that are most suitable for dog owners and children.
-The filtering is done by breed and the user can rate the pictures in order to get the ones that are perfect for their needs.
+The important aspect of these tests is that they are made for people that have dogs or kids and require a parameter that specifies whom the search is made for.
+The code follows the following steps:
+- filters the cat breeds based on atributes that increase the compatibility between cat and dogs or kids and displays the name of the breed and the value of the atributes;
+- searches for images with those specific breeds and displays the `image_id` and the `link`;
+- uses the `image_id` to vote the picture;
+- filter the best votes made by the user and displays the images with the best cats.
 The final result shows the picture url and it's rating:
 ![Screenshot 2024-04-07 at 21 05 59](https://github.com/robi12issv/CatApi_Project/assets/160391019/958765a0-5e46-45a7-943d-ef3a5e1c6d3b)